 By establishing a tobacco free and smoke free policy, CSU joins more than 1,130 colleges and universities around the U.S. that have adopted such policies.

-Out of respect for others and the environment, Cleveland State University has adopted a tobacco free campus policy that will go into effect at the start of the 2013 fall semester.
+Out of respect for others and the environment, Cleveland State University has adopted a tobacco free campus policy that went into effect at the start of the 2013 fall semester.

 CSU seeks to foster a respectful, safe and healthy learning and working environment for our faculty, staff, students and visitors.